Castle Freeman Jr.: Life

 Castle Freeman Jr. was born in San Antonio, Texas in 1944, the son of an officer in the Army Air Corps.
-His family was from Illinois, though, and he grew up in Chicago.
+His family was from Illinois, and he grew up in Chicago.
 He studied at Columbia University School of General Studies graduating in 1968, and in 1969 married artist and designer Alice Chaffee.
 In 1972, they moved to Vermont, living in Newfane since 1975.